OpenRiskNet/workshop/wp2-deployment-workshop-2019/tutorial-2/README.md

 noticed and manually re-created it.

 We just introduced the concept of scaling an app through having multiple replicas.
 Maybe your pod is providing an API that other pods want to use, and usage meant that one pod could not handle all of your requests.
-Or maybe you wanted some resiliance so that if a pod crashed there was another identical one running that could still handle the requests whilst the crashed pod was being replaced.
+Or maybe you wanted some resilience so that if a pod crashed there was another identical one running that could still handle the requests whilst the crashed pod was being replaced.
 But how would that another application know where the pods were?
-This changes over time as your pod was scaled up or down or as OpenShift reloacted to the pod to a different server.
-To address thiss you don't access pods directly, you do this through a
+This changes over time as your pod was scaled up or down or as OpenShift relocated to the pod to a different server.
+To address this you don't access pods directly, you do this through a
 **service** which acts as a load balancer for the pods, and keeps track of where the pods are.
 That way you just access the service which has a location that doesn't change and the service redirects your request to one of the pods it is serving.